alicmu2024/GNSS-Jamming-Detection-and-Classification-using-Machine-Learning-Deep-Learning-and-Computer-Vision/README.md

 All the code for this project has been developed in Python, utilizing Google Colaboratory for execution.
 The original dataset, known as the Raw IQ dataset for GNSS GPS jamming signal classification, can be accessed [here]( https://zenodo.org/records/4629685).

-A relevant research paper titled Jammer Classification in GNSS Bands Via Machine Learning Algorithms provides foundational insights into this task and can be found [here](https://www.mdpi.com/1424-8220/19/22/4841).

-By leveraging advanced image classification techniques, optimized preprocessing steps, and improved dataset partitioning, I have achieved a remarkable increase in accuracy—exceeding the results presented in the aforementioned paper by over 5%(~ 99% accuracy).
+By leveraging advanced image classification techniques, optimized preprocessing steps, and improved dataset partitioning, I have achieved a remarkable increase in accuracy—exceeding the results presented in the literature by over 5%(~ 99% accuracy).
 The initial draft of our research paper can be found  here titled [GNSS/GPS Spoofing and Jamming Identification Using Machine Learning and Deep Learning](https://arxiv.org/abs/2501.02352).

 I am currently focused on enhancing the machine learning components of this project.
 Please stay tuned for future commits and updates.